How To Register a Business Name in the UK: A Comprehensive Guide

 4 Choose an SIC Code

-A Standard Industrial Classification code is a representation of your business activity.
-Selecting an appropriate SIC code is important when registering your business name as it helps identify the nature of your business.
+A Standard Industrial Classification code represents the type of activity your organisation engages in.
+Selecting an appropriate SIC code is important when registering your business name as it helps identify the nature of your company.

-To select an appropriate SIC for your business, start by examining the overview screen for the company on the register.
-Companies House will request that you provide at least one code that describes the economic activities of your business.
+To select an appropriate SIC for your legal entity, start by examining the overview screen for the company on the register.
+Companies House will request that you provide at least one code that describes the economic activities of your company.
 You can also utilise an SIC Code Lookup Tool to help you choose the most suitable code for your business activities.

 5 Appoint a Company Director